HardSmoothy/1000x-mekanism-1.20/README.md

 This modpack is an unofficial port of [Extraordinary Energy](https://github.com/Valine3gDev/1000x-mekanism) to version 1.20.1.

-Some of the textures for items and blocks (excluding Super Circuit, Iridium, Iridium Ore / Dense Ore, and Dense Quartz Ore) are reused from this source.
+Some of the textures for items and blocks (excluding Super Circuit, Iridium, Iridium Ore / Dense Ore, and Dense Quartz Ore) Ore processing recipe addition script, Quest description text

+are reused from this source.

 ### All Mekanism machines consume 1000% more power.
 <img src="https://github.com/user-attachments/assets/05dc2293-12fa-4d7b-9710-2f07a327e03e" width=50% alt="energy-change"></img>